Manhattan (cocktail): Traditions

 On the small North Frisian island of Föhr, the Manhattan cocktail is a standard drink at almost every cafe, restaurant, and "get together" of locals.
-The story goes that many of the people of Föhr emigrated to Manhattan during deep sea fishing trips, took a liking to the drink, and brought it back to Föhr with them.
+The story goes that many of the people of Föhr went to Manhattan during deep sea fishing trips, took a liking to the drink, and brought it back to Föhr with them.
 The drink is usually mixed 1 part vermouth to 2 parts whiskey, with a dash of bitters, served ice cold, in an ice cold glass, or with ice and a cherry garnish.